Chart Color Schemes

 Edmondson Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Edmondson Park is around 17,642.
-This reflects a growth of 5,562 people, an increase of 46.0% since the 2021 Census which reported a population of 12,080.
-The latest estimate by AreaSearch, based on examination of ERP data from the ABS release in June 2024 and validated new addresses, is 16,918 residents.
-This results in a density ratio of 2,538 persons per square kilometer, placing Edmondson Park in the upper quartile nationally according to AreaSearch assessments.
-The suburb's growth since the 2021 Census exceeded both state (6.7%) and metropolitan area averages, marking it as a region growth leader.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+As of November 2025, the estimated population for the Edmondson Park statistical area (Lv2) is around 17,101.
+This figure represents a 41.6% increase since the 2021 Census, which reported a population of 12,080 people.
+The latest estimate is based on AreaSearch's validation of new addresses and examination of the ABS' June 2024 ERP data release, indicating a resident population of 16,918 with an additional 981 validated new addresses since the Census date.
+This results in a population density ratio of 2,460 persons per square kilometer, placing Edmondson Park (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 41.6% since the 2021 census exceeded both the state average of 7.6% and metropolitan area averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.

-AreaSearch projections for Edmondson Park are based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a 2021 base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is predicted to increase by 10,311 persons based on aggregated SA2-level projections, reflecting a total increase of 54.3% over the 17-year period.
+AreaSearch's projections for Edmondson Park (SA2) are based on ABS/Geoscience Australia data released in 2024 with a 2022 base year.
+For areas not covered by this data, NSW State Government SA2-level projections released in 2022 with a 2021 base year are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, AreaSearch predicts exceptional growth for Edmondson Park (SA2), with an expected increase of 10,311 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 59.2% over the 17-year period.

 Frequently Asked Questions - Population